 Ex aequo a Casi 40, by David Trueba, and The Queen of Fear (La reina del miedo), by Valeria Bertuccelli and Fabiana Tiscornia

 SILVER BIZNAGA TO THE BEST DIRECTION

 Elena Trapé, by Les distàncies (Las distancias)

 SILVER BIZNAGA ‘HOTEL AC MÁLAGA PALACIO’ TO THE BEST ACTRESS

-Ex aequo to Valeria Bertuccelli, for The Queen of Fear (La reina del miedo), and Alexandra Jiménez, for Les distàncies (Las distancias)
+Ex aequo to Valeria Bertuccelli, by The Queen of Fear (La reina del miedo), and Alexandra Jiménez, by Les distàncies (Las distancias)

 SILVER BIZNAGA ‘VIBUK’ TO THE BEST ACTOR

 Vladimir Cruz, by Los buenos demonios

 Daniel Díaz Torres and Alejandro Hernández, by Los buenos demonios